 In French 1, students learn the basics of reading, writing, and speaking in French.
-Focus is on elementary vocabulary and essential verb conjugations in the present tense as well as correct pronunciation.
-Students will also study French customs and traditions and various regions and cities in France as well as communicating with French speakers in France and other countries.
-Classes are often taught in French, even early in the year so that students gain more exposure to the language through stories, videos, and conversations in French.
+The focus is on elementary vocabulary and essential verb conjugations in the present and near future tense, as well as correct pronunciation.
+Students are assessed through listening, speaking, and written means.
+Additionally, students gain insight into French customs.